Classical RHETORICAL ARGUMENTATION

 “Style [elocutio] is the adaptation of appropriate words and phrases to the matter under consideration” (ibid.).

-The word style used in the Ad Herennium translation may suggest a superficial arrangement of the expression, but the elocutio is more than that, it corresponds to the “putting into language” of the arguments, to their semantization, corresponding to the whole linguistic expression.
+Although the word style used in the Ad Herennium translation may suggest a superficial arrangement of expression, elocutio is more than that.
+It corresponds to the “putting into language” of the arguments, their semantization, and the entire linguistic expression.

 The elocutio is characterized by four qualities, the grammatical correctness (latinitas), the clarity of the message (perspicuitas), the adaptation of the message to suit the audience (aptum) and the density and richness of its expression (ornatus).
 A discourse may be rejected as defective on any one of these levels, see destruction.

-The English word elocution currently refers to “the skill of clear and expressive speech, especially of distinct pronunciation and articulation” (W., Elocution); elocution clearly belongs first to pronuntiatio, and only peripherally to elocutio, as expression and style.
+Currently, the English word elocution refers to “the skill of clear and expressive speech, especially of distinct pronunciation and articulation” (W., Elocution).
+With this meaning, elocution clearly belongs first to pronuntiatio, and only peripherally to elocutio, as expression and style.

 (iv) Memoria: Memorization of speech

-Speech must be memorized because it is intended to be delivered orally, without the use of paper or autocue.
-As the invention process, memorization involves cognitive factors.
+Speeches must be memorized because they are intended to be delivered orally, without the use of paper or autocue.
+Like the « invention » process, memorization involves cognitive factors.
 The cultural importance of this memorization work, which may seem anecdotal, has been demonstrated by Yates (1966).

 (v) Pronuntiatio: Delivering the speech